UltraEngine/Documentation/CPP/Component.md

 ```
 ### Calling Methods

-When calling methods within methods, you should call the actor method like this:
+When calling methods, you should call the actor method like this:
 ```c++
 void HealthManager::TakeDamage(const int damage)
 {